dylanized/drupal-docker/README.md

 ### Step 5 - Launch the Drupal Container

-Run this command to launch a container that runs an Apache web server & PHP, and serves your local codebase on port 80:
+Run this command to launch a container that runs an Apache web server & PHP, and serves your current local folder on port 80:

-`docker run --name drupal8 --link mariadb:mysql -p 80:80 -d drupal:latest -v /local/path:/var/www/html/`
+`docker run --name drupal8 --link mariadb:mysql -p 80:80 -v $PWD:/container/path -d drupal:latest`

 *NOT WORKING YET*

-Change the local path as needed.
+`$PWD` can also be an absolute path to the host folder, i.e. `/host/path`.
+You may need to add the folder to the File Sharing list in Docker Desktop's preferences.

 ### Step 5 (Alternate) - Launch a Fresh Drupal Container